symfony/symfony-docs/book/performance.rst

 ===========

 Symfony2 is fast, right out of the box.
-Of course, if you really need speed, there are many ways that you can make Symfony even faster.
+Of course, if you really need speed, there are many ways that you can make Symfony2 even faster.
 In this chapter, you'll explore many of the most common and powerful ways to make your Symfony application even faster.